 The course is suitable for all levels including artists who are looking for ways to incorporate printmaking into their

 work.
 You should be able to follow simple written and verbal instructions to support demonstrations, hand-outs and

 for health and safety information.
 Its always useful to take short written notes for your own use.

 How will I be taught, and will there be any work outside the class?

 Demonstrations, practical assignments, one to one and group discussion.
 You may want to do some preparatory

 work outside the class depending on your own individual project.

 Are there any other costs?
 Is there anything I need to bring?

-The course fee covers some basic materials such as inks and paper.
-It is helpful to bring rags for cleaning and newspapers (optional).
+The course fee covers all basic materials such as inks and paper.
+It is helpful (but not essential) to bring rags for cleaning or newspapers.
 It is useful to bring sketches, photographs or other visual resources as a starting point to the first session.